What Is Empire?

 Unique Fantasy Setting

 Empire takes place in an original fantasy setting, rather than a historical one.
 The world has its own defined canon; our wiki lays out what is and is not true in the game world.
-This makes Empire feel more real - as players have a common understanding of what does and does not exist and what is or is not possible in the world their characters inhabit.
+This makes Empire feel more real - as players have a common understanding of what does and does not exist in the world their characters inhabit.

 There are ten nations in the Empire, and every player must belong to one of them.
 Your choice of nation is the most important decision to make when creating a character.
 Each nation has its own unique history, culture and clothing.
 Members of a nation camp together; take the battlefield together, and usually support each other politically.
 Our wiki has more information on each of the ten nations.

-Faith is a powerful motivation in the setting, but unlike many roleplaying games there are no gods in Empire.
+Faith is a powerful motivation in the setting, but there are no gods in Empire.
 Instead, the focus is on morality with priests debating philosophy and the seven virtues.
-Priests wield secular power in the Synod and the faithful have subtle powers that focus on the creation of roleplaying effects designed to motivate their followers.
 Our wiki has more information on the Way, the official religion of the Empire.

 Magic is a fact of life in the setting, rather than being mysterious or sinister.
-There are many ways to wield magic in Empire; magicians cast spells on the battlefield to strike down an enemy or perform powerful rituals at Anvil to change the world.
+Magicians cast spells on the battlefield or perform powerful rituals to change the world.
 Artisans create valuable magical items, while apothecaries use magical herbs to create beneficial potions.

 Character Driven